Alin2299/Alin2299/README.md

 ##

 ## About Me
-I am a 3rd year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning/improvement, including learning new technologies and skills.\
+I am a 3rd year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning/improvement, including staying informed/learning about new technologies.\
 I am also passionate about solving problems and contributing to knowledge and research, and overall having a positive impact on the world.

 Some of my (academic) interests include:
+- Software Development/Engineering
+- Artificial Intelligence/Machine Learning and Data Analysis
+- Cybersecurity
 - Political Science and Public Policy
-- Cybersecurity
-- Artificial Intelligence/Machine Learning and Data Analysis
-- Software Development/Engineering
 - Bioinformatics

 ## 🌱 I’m currently learning/experimenting with ...